CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 1. eg. Min Poly/Char poly can't categorize matrix, since the jordan blocks for the same eigenvalue could be different. eg dim=4, only λ=1.
 Could have 2 2d jordan blocks or 1 4d block or 4 1d blocks.
 2. Gaussian elimination changes determinant by product.
 (But it's an easier way to find determinant: you remember the operations you've performed and then multiply the final determinate of either 1 or 0 by all the changes you had to make)
 3. SVD sometimes changes which letter "S" represents across authors.
-4. "orthogonal" matricies are composed of orthonormal vectors.
+4. "orthogonal" matrices are composed of orthonormal vectors.

 But Overall I wish had harder problems to check I'm not only learning shallow correlations.
 If I only get stuck when something I memorized conflicts with something else then it shows I'm memorizing surface level attributes and not the structure.
-I also wish I had more practice at finding and extending analogies. eg if Normal matricies are Z, what do non-normal matricies corespond to?
+I also wish I had more practice at finding and extending analogies. eg if Normal matrices are Z, what do non-normal matrices correspond to?